-This statement “God.
+The statement “God.
 Family.
 Work.
-(In that order)” exists as the first stated core value for the company where my husband has worked for the past 22 years.
+(In that order)” exists as the first stated core value for the company where my husband has worked since graduating college.
 Armstrong International encourages employees to honor God as their top priority, to establish and maintain a strong family life, and to work hard and do their best in their jobs.
-But their jobs come third.
+Their jobs come third.

 Relationship with God creates a solid foundation for a balanced life.
 This core strength creates a stability out of which meaningful relationships with others can flow.
-Without relationship with the Father, you might as well give up on a balanced life because He is the scale providing accurate measure for balancing all areas of life.
+Without relationship with God, you might as well give up on a balanced life because he is the scale providing accurate measure for balancing all areas of life.

 Relationship with Christ through Holy Spirit fellowship and time in God’s Word makes truth the foundation on which a person can build a consistently stable life.
 The quality of every other area of life directly flows out of this relationship.

-As we are obedient to the greatest commandments…love God above all and love others as self (Matthew 22:36-4)… we discover that balance not only happens consistently but even exists amidst chaos.
+As we are obedient to the greatest commandments to love God above all and love others as self (Matthew 22:36-4), we discover that balance not only happens consistently but even exists amidst chaos.

 Relationships provide input into our lives regarding balance.
 As we consider the quality of the connections we have with those closest to us, we know where to focus for more effectively living the love of Christ.
 At the same time, our close relationships also challenge our balance and ultimately strengthen us as we make the adjustments necessary for maintaining balance.

-Almost always, choosing what benefits relationships with those closest to us – Christ first and family second – presents the best choice for establishing and maintaining balance in our lives.
+Almost always, choosing what benefits relationships with those closest to us – God first and family second – presents the best choice for establishing and maintaining balance in our lives.

 - Show how to respect authority (Ephesians 6:5-9)